 5 Modern Diets Dissected

 The days of a weight loss plan simply involving calorie counting are long gone.
 The modern diet manipulates macronutrient consumption; it uses science (not always very accurately) to theorise over the best way to lose weight and it exerts its value by getting celebrity endorsements.
-Diets today aim to improve overall health, promising benefits that go way beyond reducing your dress size.
+Modern diets dissected today aim to improve overall health, promising benefits that go way beyond reducing your dress size.

 So, what do these diets involve?
 Is the science sound, or is attempting to adhere to them going to do you more harm than good?